Vivi Janiss

-Vivi Janiss (born Vivian Audrey Jamison; May 29, 1911 – September 7, 1988) was an American actress, known for such films as The Phantom from 10,000 Leagues (1955), Man on the Prowl (1957), and First, You Cry (1978).
+Vivi Janis (born Vivian Audrey Jamison; May 29, 1911 – September 7, 1988) was an American actress, known for such films as The Phantom from 10,000 Leagues (1955), Man on the Prowl (1957), and First, You Cry (1978).

 Career

-Vivi Janiss' father was Earl Alexander Jamison, born August 3, 1889, in Nebraska, and died June 17, 1962, in California.
+Vivi Janiss's father was Earl Alexander Jamison, born August 3, 1889, in Nebraska, and died June 17, 1962, in California.
 He was married to Helen Matilda Jamison née Liljgren.
 They were traveling theatricals in the Midwest in the 1920s and 1930s, eventually settling in California.
 Vivi was their only child.
 A native of Nebraska, she was the second wife of actor and comedian Bob Cummings, to whom she was wed from 1935 to 1943.
 The couple met while performing in 1934 in the Ziegfeld Follies on Broadway.
+In the 1934 Follies, Bob Cummings, performing under the stage name of Brice Hutchins, and Vivi (billed as Vivian Janis) on January 4, 1934 gave the first live performance of the Vernon Duke and E. Y. Harburg song “ I Like The Likes of You.”

 She was also the voice of Walt Disney's Daisy Duck and appeared on both the Gunsmoke radio and television series.
+Other radio credits included Escape, Suspense, Yours Truly, Johnny Dollar, and On Stage.

-From 1952 to 1955, Janiss appeared in five episodes of Jack Webb's original version of the Dragnet police drama television series.
+From 1952 to 1955, Janiss appeared in five episodes of Jack Webb's original TV version of the police series Dragnet (again also acting on the radio version).
 From 1953 to 1957, she was cast in four episodes of the Schlitz Playhouse of Stars anthology series.
 From 1954 to 1959, Janiss appeared as Myrtle Davis in 11 episodes of Robert Young's Father Knows Best situation comedy series, which aired on NBC and then CBS.
-From 1959 to 1962, she was cast in six episodes, none in the starring role, of the NBC Western series Wagon Train with Ward Bond and John McIntire.
+From 1959 to 1962, she had supporting episodic roles in six episodes of the NBC Western series Wagon Train with Ward Bond and John McIntire.
+She appears in the Highway Patrol episode "Reckless Driving".